-More often than not, however, you probably should have planned for these big expenses to pop up.
+More often than not, you should have planned for these big expenses to pop up.

-A big home maintenance item, like replacing your roof or air conditioner, or an expensive car repair can both be predicted in general terms.
+A big home maintenance item or an expensive car repair can both be predicted in general terms.

 You know neither of these items will last forever and most people can predict the average life of these items.

 So, how can you save for these expenses instead of busting your budget or going into debt when these expenses pop up?

 Use these 5 ways below to start saving.

 The best way to start saving for large expenses is to set up something called a sinking fund.

 Essentially, a sinking fund is a separate account or amount of money that you set aside.
 This money’s goal is to eventually replace a big expensive item when it fails or to replace the item when you decide to get a new one.